 Warehouse management refers to the process of overseeing the receipt, storage, and movement of goods within a warehouse.
 It involves managing warehouse operations like picking, packing, shipping, and inventory tracking.

-The primary focus of warehouse management is to ensure that these operations are performed efficiently to meet customer demand.
+The primary focus of warehouse management is to keep operations running efficiently to meet customer demand.
 Warehouse operation is essential for maintaining the flow of goods, and an effective system can significantly reduce operational costs.

 In addition to managing the physical space within the warehouse, warehouse management also involves optimizing labor resources, managing equipment, and ensuring that safety standards are met.